-Based on our examination which included test checks, the Company has used accounting software's for maintaining its books of account, which have a feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the respective software except for recording of audit trail (edit log) facility at the database level.
+- v.
+No dividend has been paid during the year by the Company.
+The Board of Directors of the Company have proposed payment of dividend on the 7.75% Cumulative Redeemable Preference Shares of the company for financial years 2016-17 and 2017-18 which is subject to approval of the Members of the Company at the ensuing Annual General Meeting.
+The amount of dividend proposed is in accordance with Section 123 of the Act, as applicable. - vi.
+Based on our examination which included test checks,the Company has used accounting software's for maintaining its books of account, which have a feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the respective software except for recording of audit trail (edit log) facility at the database level.
 Further, during the course of our audit, we did not come across any instance of audit trail feature being tampered with.
+The audit trail has been preserved by the Company as per the statutory requirements for record retention except at database level as audit trail feature is not enabled at database level.

-For J K V S & Co.
-Chartered AccountantsFirm's Registration No. 318086E
+For J K V S&CO Chartered Accountants Firm's Registration No. 318086E

-Ajay Kumar Partner Membership No. 068756
+Ajay Kumar Partner Membership No. 068756 UDIN:25068756BMNQUA6340

-UDIN: 24068756BKHBVC5290